rafaelsoares1984/customer/README.md

         Apache Tomcat was used as being the standard for the spring boot
    - **H2 Database**

-        Since no instructions on database usage were provided, we chose to use H2 Database, which does not require installation, as well as being portable
+        Has no instructions sice on database usage were provided, we chose to use H2 Database, which does not require installation, as well as being portable
    - **GitHUB**

         Easier to use, I'm already used to it